- Tuesday, 11 September, 2018

 - Write 3 actions to put into practice, short, medium and long term when it comes to resilience

-Completing the Do you want to be my friend?
+Completing Do you want to be my friend?
 That depends ....
-Thinking socially: tools for making and keeping friends course will contribute 13 hours of NESA Registered PD addressing 1.1.2 and 1.5.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Thinking socially: tools for making and keeping friends will contribute 13 hours of NSW Education Standards Authority (NESA) Registered PD addressing 1.1.2 and 1.5.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Diana is dual trained as a Speech and Language Therapist and Audiological Scientist and joined the Ear Foundation’s education team in 2005 as part of the education and family programme.
 Along with taking an active part in the presentation of courses both in the UK and with our partners abroad, she enjoys being part of the development of resources and publications.
 She is also actively involved in the Ear Foundation’s “Teens Unite“ programme, inputting into the curriculum and has undertaken several research projects in this area.
 Diana's focus over the last few years has been looking at what skills are needed for children with hearing loss to really thrive socially with a particular interest in encouraging their social thinking skills.
 Finally Diana is particularly involved in the exciting growth of the Ear Foundation’s education online resources, including the management of the Sounding Board website and annual virtual conferences.
 Professional Group: Speech and Language Therapist and Audiological Scientist